SM-65D Atlas: 1964-67

 Fourteen Atlas Ds were launched in 1966, these included ten ABRES and Nike-Zeus tests and two OV launches.
 Two flights failed.
 These were respectively 303D on March 4 and 208D on May 3.
-The former suffered a sustainer hydraulic failure following BECO and premature engine shutdown, the latter experienced high thrust section temperatures beginning at T+45 seconds, loss of sustainer gimbaling control at T+135 seconds, lost of vernier control at T+195 seconds, and propulsion system shutdown starting at T+233 seconds.
+The former suffered a sustainer hydraulic failure following BECO and premature engine shutdown, the latter experienced high thrust section temperatures beginning at T+45 seconds, loss of sustainer gimbaling control at T+135 seconds, loss of vernier control at T+195 seconds, and propulsion system shutdown starting at T+233 seconds.
 Impact occurred east of Hawaii, about 2300 mi downrange.

 Six Atlas Ds were launched in 1967, five ABRES tests and one OV launch.
 All were successful and Missile 94D, launched from 576-B2 on November 7, was the final Atlas D flight as ABRES testing would continue using E and F-series missiles.

 Most Atlas D launches were sub-orbital missile tests; however several were used for other missions, including orbital launches of crewed Mercury, and uncrewed OV1 spacecraft.
 Two were also used as sounding rockets as part of Project FIRE.
 A number were also used with upper stages, such as the RM-81 Agena, to launch satellites.

 The Atlas D was deployed in limited numbers as an ICBM due to its radio guidance while the fully operational E and F-series missiles had inertial guidance packages and a different ignition system that allowed faster engine starts.

 For Mercury, the Atlas D was used to launch four crewed Mercury spacecraft into low Earth orbit.
 The modified version of the Atlas D used for Project Mercury was designated Atlas LV-3B.

 Atlas Ds used for space launches were custom-built for the needs of the mission they were performing, but when the Atlas was retired from missile service in 1965, Convair introduced a standardized Atlas vehicle (the SLV-3) for all space missions.
 Remaining D-series missiles were flown until 1967 for suborbital tests of reentry vehicles and a few space launches.

-A total of 116 D-series missiles (not including vehicles used for space launches) were flown from 1959–67 with 26 failures.
+A total of 116 D-series missiles (not including vehicles used for space launches) were flown from 1959 to 1967 with 26 failures.